Where we go in Caribbean

 Aruba calls itself One Happy Island, and it’s pretty easy to see why.
 The Arubans’ reasons to be cheerful start with their beaches – the island is circled by almost 70 kilometres of sandy shoreline.
 The stretch that gets the most attention is the 11-kilometre sweep linking Palm and Eagle beaches.
 The latter even made it into the top three on TripAdvisor’s 2017 poll of the world’s best beaches.

 This little island is a firm holiday favourite – and for good reason.
-Beyond the amazing beaches, it lines up rainforest-cloaked mountains, lively towns, and locals with that laid-back approach that’s textbook Caribbean.
+Beyond the amazing beaches, it lines up rainforest-covered mountains, lively towns, and locals with a laid-back approach that’s textbook Caribbean.

 Hear the word Jamaica and you’re likely to picture white beaches, spicy jerk chicken and a certain Bob Marley.
 And you’d be spot on – the Caribbean clichés come thick and fast on this laidback island.